pugnascotia/spring-react-boilerplate/README.md

 project, but at this point has been rebuilt from the ground up.
-The frontend is build on [create-react-app](https://github.com/facebookincubator/create-react-app) (CRA), though unforunately it was necessary to "eject" from CRA in order to apply some changes for server.
+The frontend is build on [create-react-app](https://github.com/facebookincubator/create-react-app) (CRA), though it was necessary to "eject" from CRA in order to apply some changes for server.

 The project also uses: